 So I really took away that if you challenge your team or give them opportunities and they rise to the occasion, great—keep giving them responsibilities, keep going to them to help problem solve.
 I also really, really valued that I work at a business that cared because it wasn’t just that they sent me cards, they were sending food to my house, people would just call me, come by.
 I would come home to flowers on my doorstep almost daily.
 It was insane.”

-6. Yoni Medhin, CEO of Grain4Grain, on the Desire to “Give Back” with Business
+7. Yoni Medhin, CEO of Grain4Grain, on the Desire to “Give Back” with Business

 But essentially that kind of feeling that I had, and purpose, of just giving somebody my all, somebody that I did not know, a stranger, and then them actually receiving something of value, because we always hear about all these companies that just give money and kind of wipe their hands and say, “Hey, we did our thing.”

 But for us, it was…and for me, personally, this is something that’s just true to my heart—building company that intimately gives back.
 This just has flourished into now what is Grain4Grain.”

 8. Paul Hargreaves, CEO of Cotswold Fayre, on the Only Reason to be “in Business”

 Paul Hargreaves is a leader and staunch advocate within the certified B Corporation community in the UK and Europe.
 In March of 2019, Paul published his book, Forces for Good: Creating a better world through purpose-driven businesses.